- Office Location: Crown Center 407

 - E-mail: firstname.lastname@example.org

 My research and teaching are focused on 20th- and 21st-century American literature with an emphasis on Asian American, Latinx, and other ethnic minority literatures.
 My work is driven by two convictions.
 First, that race must be understood relationally and through comparative methods, particularly as the U.S. approaches a multi-racial, minority-majority future.
 Second, that literature and politics are intertwined in fascinating ways even as we strive to grasp the specificity of each.
 I’m interested in how minority literatures navigate this relation, which gives literature’s powers of imagining and aesthetic shaping distinct social stakes.
 These convictions inform my first book, Giving Form to an Asian and Latinx America, which follows a form of transfictional storytelling across the writings of Asian American and Latinx communities to reveal their historical links and shared struggles.
 Read together, Asian American and Latinx literatures show that we cannot understand the shape these communities take today unless we see how they have formed in mutual relation.
 Their forms make aesthetically perceptible the Asian and Latinx America that the U.S is becoming.
 Literary aesthetics, I contend, offers modes of political imagination for envisioning cross-racial solidarities that could reshape the U.S. and its relations to the world.
-As this book goes to press, I’m excited to extend my research to digital humanities/cultural analytics approaches to minority literatures and a project on social movements and their uses of storytelling.

 - BA, English, Harvard University

 - Twentieth- and Twenty-First-Century American Literature and Culture

 - Modern and Contemporary Literature and Culture

 - Comparative Ethnic Studies